5 facts you didn’t know about homelessness

 1. There are over 122,000 people experiencing homelessness on any given night

 With a relatively small population, it’s alarming to think that on any given night, more than 122,000 people experience homelessness in Australia.1 People experiencing homelessness are among the most vulnerable in our community.
-In fact, almost 29,000 people without a stable home are aged 18 or younger1 and in 2021–22, around 25,300 people over 55 years received support from specialist homelessness services.2
+In 2023-24, over 280,000 people received assistance from specialist homelessness services.
+In the next hour, 3,000 Australians will reach out to homelessness services like Mission Australia for help.2

 2. Only 6% of people who are homeless are sleeping on the streets